AU-CDS/assignment-3---rnns-for-text-generation-Fredenh/README.md

 This is the third of five assignments for the Language Analytics course

 # Contribution
 Initially, I sparred with my fellow students for this assignment.
-For the actual code itself, i took great inspiration from the notebooks that touched upon the concept of model training and text generation with ```tensorflow```.
+For the actual code itself, i took great inspiration from the notebooks that touched upon the concept of model training and text generation with ```TensorFlow```.
 I also consulted the link provided further down in Ross' instructions when it came to saving a trained model.

 # Ross' instructions
 Text generation is hot news right now!